Bargs/Notes/books/joyOfClojure/ch6_notes.md

 Lazy sequences allow you to work with infinite sequences.
 These guys are nice because they allow you define a sequence once, and reuse it in all sorts of scenarios.
 Unlike a non-lazy sequence that necessairly has a max value, you'll never find yourself needing more values and having to recalculate the sequence.
 Infinite sequences can give you any value you need.

+Clojure sequences are lazy but Clojure in general is not.
+However, you can explicitly delay the evaluation of an expression using the `delay` macro and later invoke the evaluation with the `force` function.
+You could achieve mostly the same result by passing a thunk, but `delay` also caches the result of its expression and enables the use of `delay?` to check whether the evaluation of an express has been explicitly delayed.